 Exmouth Local Nature Reserve is a massive area of tidal sand and mud at the southern end of the Exe Estuary.
+It is a globally important area of overwintering waders and waterfowl.
 In the autumn thousands of birds fly from the freezing Arctic to spend the winter months on the estuary, one of Devon’s most impressive natural spectacles.

 Walking out over the sandbanks at low water offers you the chance to get away from the bustle of the town and explore a wilderness in the middle of the estuary.

-On the A376 to Exmouth, follow signs to the town centre and docks, and park in the Imperial Road car park.
+On the A376 to Exmouth, follow signs to the town centre and docks, and park in the Imperial Road car park, located next to the swimming pool.
 From here you can venture out onto the nature reserve and explore this beautifully wild place.
+The Local Nature Reserve is very close to both Exmouth railway and bus stations and is easily accessed from any bus or train service to the town.
 The nearest postcode is EX8 1DG.

 The Imperial Road pay and display car park is located next to Exmouth swimming pool.